pravinkr/jetson-nano-hacks/README.md

 # jetson-nano-hacks
 Jetson nanon setup and other utilities

-## Steps for jetson nano setup to make it ready for robitics vision.
+## Steps for jetson nano setup to make it ready for robotics vision.
 Jetson Nano I got is from [seedstudio with J101 carrier board](https://www.seeedstudio.com/NVIDIAr-Jetson-Nanotm-Developer-Kit-p-2916.html).
 It comes with 16 GB emmc storage and pre-installed ubuntu OS.

 1. Use atleast 64 GB sdcard.